- Apple Pay, Google Pay

 As long expats don’t become permanent residents of Australia or get Australian citizenship, they remain, for legal purposes, non-residents.

-How does an expat or non-resident open a savings account before arriving in Australia?
+How can I open a savings account before arriving in Australia?

 If you wish to apply for a savings account before you get to Australia you can do so online.
 Some banks don’t require Australian addresses for you to complete the application.
 Some let you apply for an account up to three months prior to your arrival.
 Once the bank opens your account you can transfer funds into it from anywhere in the world.
 You should get access to online banking, which lets you view your account balance at any time.